BaCuaBan77/Portfolio-generator/PROJECT_SPECIFICATIONS.md

 ### 6.2 Project Display
 - Grid layout with responsive columns (1 on mobile, 2 on tablet, 3 on desktop)
-- Filter by category (All, Professional, Side Projects)
+- Filter by category (All, Professional, Personal)
 - Project cards with hover effects and smooth animations
 - **Project Detail Modal**:
   - Click any project card to view full details